funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

 [] - Stylize scrollbars an queue items
 [] - Plasma lamp inside spinner
-[] - spinner timing is off, arrows don't look correct
+[] - spinner timing is off, arrows don't look correct [] on lowering capcity, which will be via + and - buttons, capcity cannot be lowered unless there is something empty in the queue.
+[] - queue entry should not grow completely freely (will take up most of screen if other entries are empty

 Code
 [] - Read from localStorage to save values, not the backingData.